SirYancy/computer-apps-primer/ch4-spreadsheets/tutorial2-formatting.md

 ## Key Tools and Concepts
 <dl>
-    <dd>Format as Table</dd>
+    <dt>Format as Table</dt>
-    <dt>Excel has a tool for defining a table and formatting in a way that is more readable and useful and easier to read.</dt>
+    <dd>Excel has a tool for defining a table and formatting in a way that is more readable and useful and easier to read.</dd>
-    <dd>Cell Merge</dd>
+    <dt>Cell Merge</dt>
-    <dt>Excel has a method for merging multiple cells into one.
-Useful for delineating one table from another or creating a table title.</dt>
+    <dd>Excel has a method for merging multiple cells into one.
+Useful for delineating one table from another or creating a table title.</dd>
 </dl>

 ## Tutorial